YasmineBB/cycle-changes-tracker/README.md

 ### PEP8

+All code has been passed through the PEP8 online checker with no errors.

+ADD PIC

 ## Bugs

 - **Colorama light colours not showing on deployed site**
   - To add some visuals to the questions asking the user to choose their pain and flow level on a scale, I initially used four colours
+- I had some issues after continuing an else statement in a while loop.
+It ran an infinite loop of the else print statement.
+- When a user tried to log in, I had an initial problem where if the username wasn't stored in the worksheet, it threw an AttributeError rather than the print message in the else statement to request a valid username.
+Through tutor support assistance

 ## Development